yackx/c64/README.md

 Invoke `make` from the root of the repository to assemble, create a symbol table and a default disk image.

+> **WARNING**
+> Some programs have a dedicated and specific `Makefile` in their directory.
+Always consult the README in the program directory when available.

 ```bash
 # Assemble and package `many.a`
 make TARGET=src/programs/sprites/many